Sebs69/Asus-ROG-Aml-Deep-Dive/README.md

 ---

 *Investigation conducted using the Windows Performance Toolkit, ACPI table extraction tools, and Intel ACPI Component Architecture utilities.
 All code excerpts are from official ASUS firmware.
-Traces were captured on multiple affected systems, all showing consistent behavior.*
+Traces were captured on multiple affected systems, all showing consistent behavior.
+I used an LLM for wording.
+The research, traces, and AML decomp are mine.
+Every claim is verified and reproducible—the ETW/ETL logs and commands are in the repo.
+If you think something's wrong, cite the exact timestamp/method/line.
+"AI wrote it" is not an argument.*